 Instructions

-- Heat oil in a skillet and once it's hot add mustard seeds, urad dal, chana dal, and GF asafoetida.
-Saute till the lentils turn light golden.
+- Heat oil in a skillet.
+Once hot, add black mustard seeds, urad dal, chana dal, and gluten-free asafoetida.
+Sauté until the lentils turn light golden — remember, you’re adding the lentils dry, not soaked or cooked.

-- Add curry leaves, minced green chillies, and dried red chilies.
-Saute for 30 seconds.
+- Add fresh curry leaves, minced green chilies, and dried red chilies.
+Sauté for about 30 seconds to release their flavors.

-- When all the rice is well combined, take it off the flame.
+- Once its well combined, take it off the heat.

 Kim Guzman says